facebook/react/docs/docs/components-and-props.md

   );
 }

-const container = document.getElementById('root');
+ReactDOM.render(
-ReactDOM.render(<App />, container);
+  <App />,
+  document.getElementById('root')
+);
 ```

 [Try it on Codepen.](http://codepen.io/gaearon/pen/KgQKPr?editors=0010)

-Typically, new React apps have a single `App` component as a root.
-However, if you integrate it into an existing app, you might start bottom-up with a small component like `Button` and gradually work your way to the top of the view hierarchy.
+Typically, new React apps have a single `App` component at the very top.
+However, if you integrate React into an existing app, you might start bottom-up with a small component like `Button` and gradually work your way to the top of the view hierarchy.

 >**Caveat:**
 >